dpopchev/devbg2024/docs/presentation.md

 - System tracking the inventory of items
 - Item sell in time measured in decreasing number of days
 - Item quality measuring how valuable it is
-- At end of each day the system lowers both remaining time and quality
+- System lowers both remaining time and quality everyday

 ### What they want